Institutional Scholarship Listing

-• Be admitted to GHC or currently enrolled as a student (must have a GHCID number)
+- Be admitted as a GHC student for the current term (must have a GHC ID number)

 Bobby Lee Cook Scholarship